logo

 3. Data Processor

-A third party that processes personal data on behalf of the Data Fiduciary.
-This could be a marketing agency, CRM provider, or call center partner.
-While they carry responsibility, legal liability often rests with the Data Fiduciary.
+A third-party service provider that handles personal data on behalf of the Data Fiduciary.
+Examples include marketing agencies, CRM providers, or call centers.
+They manage operations, but the legal responsibility stays with the Data Fiduciary.

-Gain more insights with this short and informative video.
+Gain more insights: Watch this short video on Consent and Compliance: Navigating Privacy in Retail Marketing to understand practical steps for 2025 compliance.
 "Consent and Compliance: Navigating Privacy in Retail Marketing"

 What the DPDP Act Requires from You

-The Digital Personal Data Protection Act (DPDP Act) lays down specific responsibilities for businesses — whether you're collecting leads from a website, managing customer databases, or running marketing campaigns through a third party.
+The Digital Personal Data Protection Act (DPDP Act), 2023, defines clear responsibilities for businesses handling personal data, whether you are collecting leads from a website, managing customer databases, or running marketing campaigns through third-party partners.

-Here’s what the DPDP Act expects every Data Fiduciary to follow:
+Here’s what every Data Fiduciary must do to stay compliant in 2025:

 1. Clear and Informed Consent

-You must obtain explicit consent from users before collecting their personal data.
-This consent must be informed, specific, and freely given — no more burying terms in fine print.
+Obtain explicit consent from users before collecting their personal data.
+Consent must be informed, specific, and freely given.
+Avoid burying terms in fine print.
+Users should clearly understand what data is collected, why it is collected, and how it will be used.

 2. Purpose Limitation

-Use the data only for the specific purpose for which the user gave consent.
-For example, if someone shares their data to schedule a test drive, you can’t reuse it for unrelated promotions.
+Use personal data only for the purpose for which the user has provided consent.
+For instance, if a customer shares data to schedule a test drive, that data cannot be repurposed for unrelated marketing campaigns.

 3. Data Minimization